andyglez/cpp_linked_list/README.md

 A child class may add some pointer fields in difference to its original parent class, for that reason the destructor must be overridden and, doing so, avoid memory leaks.

+## Operator overloading ##

+Is just another way to make a function call but with no parenthesis for parameters on its call syntax.
+  * If it's a unary operator then one argument, else if it's a binary operator then two arguments.
+  * If the operator is defined as a global function then it's previous case or if it's a member function then zero arguments for unary, one for binary and the object becomes a left-hand argument.

+**Restrictions**
+  * It's impossible to combine operators that have no meaning in C.
+  * It's not allowed to change the evaluation precedence of operators.
+  * It's always the same number of arguments for each operator.

+**Increment and Decrement**

+The main dilemma is within their prefix and postfix syntax, so the two operator functions are differentiated from each other since, underneath, they have different signatures, that is given from the number of arguments.

+So, prefix increment or decrement really calls an operator function with no arguments, and postfix increment or decrement really calls the same operator function but with a dummy constant parameter.